1. Home

 Why were ISOFIX seats invented?

-The ISOFIX system was invented to ensure kids seats are fitted correctly.
-Numerous studies found that the old-style seats, which were secured using the seatbelt, were often fitted incorrectly, one such example is a study carried out by the German Insurance Institute, which found that 95% of ISOFIX child seats were fitted correctly, compared to just 30% using the old system.
+ISOFIX aims to simplify the installation process, reducing the likelihood of user error, and was later standardised by the International Organisation for Standardisation (ISO).
+A study carried out by the German Insurance Institute found that 95% of ISOFIX child seats were fitted correctly, compared to just 30% using the old system.

 How do ISOFIX seats work?